Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 Credits | 0 | |

-Program Notes: Students can, but are not required to use the summers to take their foreign language requirement, taken an outside course or pursue an internship for credit, or work on their oral exams.
+Students can but are not required to use the summers to take their foreign language requirement, take an outside course, pursue an internship for credit or work on their oral exams.